Hidden Gems

 The Bear Shop

 The Bear Shop in Elm Hill is one of the most unique shops in the city.
 Packed full of teddy bears for all ages, whether you want something special for the little ones, or you’re an avid collector, this is the place for you.
-A small, charming shop, it’s worth a visit just to marvel at the hundreds of bears housed within.
+A small, charming shop, it’s worth a visit just to marvel at the hundreds of bears housed within (and its resident ginger cat!).

 Read More